SanthoshKumar49451/Projects/README.md

-This is wikipedia  used technologies HTML,CSS,JAVASCRIPT
+This is wikipedia  used technologies HTML,CSS